Home » Our Traditions » The Nativity Fast: Philip’s Fast

 There is a bit of a difference between the Nativity Fast and Lenten Fast, though both are considered a fasting period.
 The Lenten fast is a very solemn, mandatory fasting period with specific practices in abstinence from food and participation in Lenten services.
 During Lent the dominant theme is penitential and sorrowful as a reminder of Christ’s death for our sins.

 The Nativity Fast anticipates a joyful event.
-It may be described as an expectant fast in the wonder and mystery of the coming of Our Savior.
-Yet, it is a time of reserved joy in which practices of fasting and almsgiving are still encouraged.
-Abstinence or fasting is suggested as a spiritual discipline, as an invitation and a response.
-It is our “yes” to being open to welcoming Christ.
+It may be described as an expectant fast; one filled with the wonder and promised hopes fulfilled by a coming Savior.
+Yet, it is a time of reserved joy in which practices of fasting (or abstinence) and almsgiving are encouraged.
+Abstinence is suggested as a spiritual discipline that helps to remind us where our focus should be.
+It is an invitation and a response.
+It is our “yes” to make room for Christ in our hearts.

-• During the Nativity fast, the faithful may choose to abstain beyond what is normally required in the Byzantine Catholic church.
-Abstaining from meat every Friday the entire year is mandatory for Byzantine Catholics.
-There are occasional exceptions during some feast day periods.
+• During the Nativity fast, the faithful may choose to abstain beyond what the Church normally suggests.
+In the Byzantine rite of the Catholic Church, this means going beyond the obligatory abstinence from meat on Fridays.
+(Byzantine Catholics have always maintained the practice of meatless Fridays.
+There are occasional exceptions during certain periods on the liturgical calendar.)

-• The practice of almsgiving (providing and helping the poor) is advocated as equally important as the discipline of fasting.
+• The practice of almsgiving (providing and helping the poor) is advocated as equally important to the discipline of fasting or abstinence.

-In our Ruthenian Metropolia, Philips Fast may be observed voluntarily, partially, or in its entirety.
-Entirety would mean strict abstinence on Mondays, Wednesdays, and Fridays; lesser abstinence on Tuesdays and Thursdays, but more strictly from Dec.
+In our Ruthenian Metropolia, during the Philips Fast, abstinence from certain foods is encouraged.
+Abstinence from meat and dairy products may be voluntarily, partially, or in their entirety.
+Entirety would mean strict abstinence from meat and dairy on Mondays, Wednesdays, and Fridays, a mirror of the Byzantine rite Lenten Fast.
+And there could be lesser abstinence on Tuesdays and Thursdays, followed again by more strict, from Dec.
 10th or Dec.
 20th depending on local tradition.
-There would be mitigated abstinence (wine and oil) on Saturday and Sunday.
+There would be mitigated abstinence on Saturday and Sunday.

-The faithful may voluntarily choose to abstain less strictly.
-For example, in addition to Friday, they may abstain from meat on Mondays and/or Wednesdays or perhaps abstain from other foods in addition to meat.
+While a strict abstinence is not unlike a Lenten fast, the voluntary nature of the Nativity Fast, allows the faithful to discern how to make this time spiritually enriching.
+And the discipline of a self-directed period of abstinence makes it even more personally relevant.
+For example, in addition to Friday, some may abstain from meat on Mondays and/or Wednesdays or perhaps abstain from other foods in addition to meat.
 It is voluntary in terms of level of fasting determined by each person.

-What is important is that we not become anxious and focused on rules of fasting.
+What is important is not to become anxious to the point of being scrupulous on rules, rather than the intent of fasting.
 Our fast should be meaningful.
 We should not equate the formalities of practice for what may really matter to God, what is in our hearts.
-We must guard against practices for the act of practices alone taken up superficially for the wrong intent, least we develop pride in doing so.
-We turn to Scripture for the wisdom that God teaches and values.
+We must guard against practices for the sake of practices alone, taken up superficially with the wrong motivation, least we mistake the ritual as the purpose.
+We turn to Scripture for the wisdom that God teaches and values in this regard.
 The four Gospels and Epistles have much to offer for reflection during this time.

 As with any fast, a God-directed focus is the virtue behind the discipline.
-Fasting or abstaining is a powerful deliberate act when “supercharged” with other formative practices.
+Fasting or abstaining is a powerful deliberate act when “supercharged” with other activities we undertake.
 The renewal of our minds and opening of our hearts can lead us to a closer personal relationship with God.
-During the Nativity fast, we can be both other-directed (in service) and inner-directed (contemplative).
-Examples are almsgiving, acts of charity, going to confession (the Sacrament of Reconciliation), engaging in Bible or religious groups, replacing time spent passively in secular pursuits with reading Scripture or religious books and articles, watching Catholic homilies and lectures readily available online, journaling, and of course prayer.
+During the Nativity fast, we have an opportunity to be creative using a “both-and” approach.
+The time we have can be other-directed (in service to others), along with reserving time to be inner-directed (contemplative).
+Examples are almsgiving; quiet acts of charity; going to confession (the Sacrament of Reconciliation); engaging in Bible or religious study groups or online; replacing passive secular pursuits with Scripture and spiritual reading; listening to Catholic radio; tuning to Christian Christmas music rather than secular versions; watching homilies and lectures online; journaling reflections; and of course prayer.

-Any practice that brings us closer in relationship to God is a good thing.
-When we abstain or fast (from food or activities) God knows our hearts and recognizes our efforts.
-God loves us no matter how weak in our failings we are when we seek His mercy.
+Any practice that brings us closer to God is a good thing.
+When we abstain or fast (from food or activities) God sees our efforts.
+And even in our imperfections, God loves us no matter how weak we are or how many times we fail, when we put our trust in him.

-The Nativity fast calls us to be quietly joyful and reservedly expectant as well.
+The Nativity fast calls us to be inwardly joyful and reservedly expectant.
 It is a perfect time for contemplation.
-A time to prepare, not in an overwhelmingly secular manner.
-Our frame of reference should be as Christians and Catholics.
+A time to prepare, not in an overwhelmingly way.
+Our frame of reference should always be as Christians and Catholics.

-This is a time for us to ponder and give a little more thought to events unfolding: the role of Mary’s obedience to the will of God and the anticipation of the birth of Jesus.
-We can contemplate the great love God has for us in humbly assuming human nature – the greater plan through which each of us is offered a share in eternal life.
+This is a time to consider the incomprehensible events unfolding: the role of Mary’s obedience to the will of God and her absolute trust in God; the anticipation of the birth of Jesus.
+We contemplate the great love God has for us in humbly assuming a human nature – the greater plan through which each of us is given the opportunity to share eternal life.

 In the New Testament, we see again, many examples of waiting and hopeful expectation, of disciplined patience expressed by Jesus himself, even exasperation over human misunderstanding of his message to others.
 Jesus emphatically reminds his own apostles and disciples of the importance of prayer and fasting.
 He teaches that these are the means to affect change, whether in self or others.